Be sure to be aware of the all-time top three cloud security threats your business will possibly expose. Learn more about the solutions.

 You can’t run away from these risks no matter the type of cloud service you choose: Software as a Service (SaaS), Infrastructure as a Service (IaaS), or Platform as a Service (PaaS).
-To give you an overview, here are the top security concerns that surround cloud computing solutions today.

 As revealed by a McAfee survey, a whopping 79% of companies store sensitive data in the public cloud.
 Meanwhile, the same survey showed that over 50% of cloud users (companies only) experienced a data breach.

 From these results, it’s safe to say that data breaches in the cloud are commonplace.
 This doesn’t mean though that you should expect to have a data breach anytime soon.